-Amendments to the financial disclosures requirements for quarantors and issuers of quaranteed securities under SEC Regulation S-X
+Amendments to the financial disclosures requirements for guarantors and issuers of guaranteed securities under SEC Regulation S-X

 In March 2020, the SEC adopted amendments to the financial disclosure requirements of Regulation S-X for guarantors and issuers of guaranteed securities.
 The final rule streamlines disclosure obligations under the existing rules, including replacing condensed consolidating financial information with summarized financial information for the "obligor group" of issuers and guarantors to the extent material, no longer requiring subsidiary issuer and guarantor cash flow information, and no longer requiring financial information for non-guarantor subsidiaries.
 It also permits presentation of the required disclosures to be included in the Management's Discussion and Analysis ("MD&A") section of quarterly and annual reports rather than the notes to the Company's consolidated financial statements.
-The Company is voluntarily complying with the new disclosure requirements beginning with its Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 and has included summarized financial information in the MD&A.
+The Company is voluntarily complying with the new disclosure requirements beginning with its Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 and has concluded that amended Rule 3-10 and new Rule 13-01 of Regulation S-X do not apply to Charter because Charter does not guarantee the debt securities of CCO Holdings or any of its subsidiaries.